shaloo/web3-user-personas/docs/personas/index.md

 ### How to Target?

-This section outlines the [[why-personas#user-persona-tenets|key tenets]] of each persona in terms of their mindset, motivations, and must-haves.
+This section outlines the [[persona-tenets|key tenets]] of each persona in terms of their mindset, motivations, and must-haves.
 These factors shape user behavior and directly influence product adoption patterns.

 Understanding each persona's key tenets must inform and drive your product design, website, and documentation strategy.